RobPanneton/flighthub-project/README.md

    npm install
    ```

-### Setup the DB - You will need to have postgresql installed on your machine
+### Setup the DB - You will need to have postgres installed on your machine

 1. **Setup the DB**: